tigera-solutions/cc-aks-shift-left-workshop/README.md

 Learn how to build a security moat around your workloads by:

 - Scanning container images and blocking deployment based on your security criteria during build time.
-- Enabling in-cluster image scanning to proactively and iteratively allow clusters to always scan images and workloads in the background
 - Implementing runtime security with IDS/IPS using DPI and then using the network policy recommender to develop a zero-trust default-deny approach
 - Encrypting inter-node pod-to-pod traffic in a cluster as best practice using Wireguard
 - Getting visibility inside your Kubernetes cluster traffic to troubleshoot and improve security posture